carbap/ASSO19/README.md

 #### Composite
 (group shapes together; that group is still a shape and has draw method; only the draw logic would be outsourced - props to [Paper.js](http://paperjs.org/))

+#### Null Object
+(user for signal and wait commands because they dont act on a shape.
+However, Command base class must always receive a Shape)

 ## Requirements:
 - User types in commands in many "cores"
 - interpret commands and check errors